ember-cli/eslint-plugin-ember/docs/rules/prefer-ember-test-helpers.md

 # prefer-ember-test-helpers

-This rule ensures the correct Ember test helper is imported when using methods with `await` that have a native window counterpart.
+This rule ensures the correct Ember test helper is imported when using methods that have a native window counterpart.

 There are currently 3 Ember test helper methods that have a native window counterpart: